 The final fate of waste from our operated installations and drilling operations are waste to energy, reuse, recycle, other, landfill and incinerate and are shown in Figure 6-.
-Due to differences in reporting, Norwegian operations are reported separately.
-The average recycling percentage of all production, well operation, development and decommissioning projects in the UK and Netherlands was 74 % in 2021.
+The average recycling percentage of all production, well operation, development and decommissioning projects in the UK and Netherlands was 82 % in 2022.

-Figure 6-5 Fate of wastes in UK and Netherlands
+Figure 6-5 Recycled waste in UK and Netherlands